-5 http://am.randolphco.org/index.php/gov-menu/appointed-officials/2015-12-04-02-46-19
+&lt;sup>5 http://am.randolphco.org/index.php/gov-menu/appointed-officials/2015-12-04-02-46-19

-- 1 sediment.
-The implementation of these practices should afford adequate protection of sensitive aquatic - 2 resources in the Mississippi River and minimize this project's contribution to any potentially negative - 3 cumulative impacts associated with sedimentation.
-See Section 3.4.3 for further discussion of aquatic - 4 habitat impacts. - 5 The elimination of the gap in the levee will be a logistical benefit but is not expected to impact future - 6 alterations of the flood-protection level that would be allowed by USACE.
+- 1 Mississippi River natural sediment load and contributions from agricultural runoff, river dredging, and - 2 other developments, the sediment contribution from the construction of the bridges is expected to be - 3 minimal.
+MoDOT and IDOT (and their contractors) will implement BMPs to minimize offsite transport of - 4 sediment.
+The implementation of these practices should afford adequate protection of sensitive aquatic - 5 resources in the Mississippi River and minimize this project's contribution to any potentially negative - 6 cumulative impacts associated with sedimentation.
+See Section 3.4.3 for further discussion of aquatic - 7 habitat impacts. - 8 The elimination of the gap in the levee will be a logistical benefit but is not expected to impact future - 9 alterations of the flood-protection level that would be allowed by USACE.

-7 3.4.2.5 Section 9 Bridge Permit
+10 3.4.2.5 Section 9 Bridge Permit